Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Anaheim, CA

-You should have your HVAC system inspected twice yearly.
-Following an inspection, your technician will inform you if any services are required.
-You should also call a technician if you start noticing issues such as unusual smells, strange noises, or leaks.
-If your home has ductwork, you should have it inspected every few years.
+Normally, your HVAC system should be inspected twice a year.
+After that inspection, your HVAC technician will tell you what, if any, services are required.
+You should also call a technician if you notice any new issues, like strange noises, leaks, or unusual smells.
+If you have ductwork in your home, it should be serviced every few years.

-You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you can, and try to avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any leaks around your windows and doors to help keep cool air in.
+You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
+Set your thermostat as close to the outside temperature as you can, and try to avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any window or door leaks to avoid letting cool air escape.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-Generally, whole-system HVAC installation or replacement takes between one and three days.
-Installing or replacing an air conditioning unit or a furnace takes anywhere from about half a day up to two days.
-The exact amount of time will vary depending on things like the size of your home, how easily accessible different parts of the system are, and whether your technician finds any problems.
+Generally, HVAC installation or replacement takes between one and three days for the entire system.
+Installing or replacing an air conditioning unit or a furnace can take as little as half a day or as much as two days.
+The exact amount of time will depend on things like the size of your home, how easily accessible different sections are, and whether your technician finds any problems.

-For a 2,000-square-foot home, you need around 2.5 to 5 tons of air conditioning capacity.
-In Anaheim, you'll probably want to explore units on the higher end of this range.
-For homes over 1,000 square feet, central air will be more effective for cooling than window units.
+For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
+In Anaheim, you'll probably want to choose a unit that's on the higher end of this range.
+For homes over 1,000 square feet, central air will usually be more effective than window units for cooling.

-For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
 In Anaheim, you may be able to make do with a lower-capacity furnace.

 • Make sure your doors and windows are well-sealed and keep your attic well-ventilated.